SSG-DRD-IOT/lab-iot-automation/README.md

 ### Prerequisites

-**Before you can begin this lab, you must ensure that mongod service is running and install the [custom administration web application](https://github.com/SSG-DRD-IOT/lab-admin-interface).**
+**You must also initialize the database with a couple of sensors and automation rules.** The instructions for this are in the Administration Lab.

-**You must also run the [initdb.js](https://github.com/SSG-DRD-IOT/lab-iot-automation/initdb.js) script to create the initial trigger rules in the database.**
+**You must also ensure that the Mongo database service is running and install the [custom administration web application](https://github.com/SSG-DRD-IOT/lab-admin-interface).**

-This web application will allow you to easily create, edit and delete triggers.
-Creating the trigger service and setting up a couple of triggers is the focus of this lab.
+The Sample administration interface looks like this.
 ![](./images/admin-small.png)

 ### Read the Introduction